seL4/microkit/docs/manual.md

 ## Release

 The *release* configuration is a release build of the seL4 kernel and is intended for production builds.
-The loader, monitor, capDL initialiser and kernel do *not* perform any serial output.
+The loader, monitor, initialiser and kernel do *not* perform any serial output.

 ## Benchmark